eldooriomar/PHBS_MLF_2018/README.md

 * Re-sampling our unbalanced data
   *  Slight: 6739, Serious: 957, Fatal: 48
   *  Slight: 957, Serious: 957, Fatal: 48
-  *  Slight: 957, Fatal: 957, Serious: 957
+  *  Slight: 957, Serious: 957, Fatal: 957

 **_II.
 Prediction_**:

 Accuracy of each of the following methods were checked to choose the best classifier for reaching our goal.
-To implement methods mentioned below scikit-learn was used.
+To implement methods mentioned below, scikit-learn was used.

 *  **Decision tree**